 Floors including sub-floors

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection, however, some areas of loose/ uneven flooring were noted.
+Notes Areas of loose/ uneven flooring were noted, although, no significant defects evident within the limitations of the inspection.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type, however, general wear and tear was evident.
-Glass panelling was noted to some of the internal doors.
-It is assumed
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.
+We have been informed by the vendor that the kitchen was refurbished in 2023.